ianmcculloch/HLSDownload/README.md

 ```
   This only needs to be run once.

 * Download the media file.
 You need the remote file(.m3u8)'s URL.
+You can use the Firefox addon 'Video DownloadHelper' to get the URL.
 ```
 ./download-hls.sh <URL> [filename]
 ```